Landeskog's hat trick leads Avalanche past Capitals

+DENVER -- Gabriel Landeskog’s quest for a hat trick looked futile when he rang a shot off the post late in the third period.

+He got a second chance on the power play, and this time the Colorado Avalanche captain didn’t miss.

-DENVER -- Gabriel Landeskog scored three goals -- one on a penalty shot -- for his first career hat trick, and the Colorado Avalanche beat the Washington Capitals 6-2 on Thursday night.
+Landeskog scored three goals -- one on a penalty shot -- for his first career hat trick, and Colorado beat the Washington Capitals 6-2 on Thursday night.

 Nathan MacKinnon had a goal and four assists, Mikko Rantanen had a goal and three assists and Semyon Varlamov stopped 28 shots for the Avalanche (9-7-1).

+“Tonight, everything just kind of went in,” said MacKinnon, whose five points were a career best.
+“You know, we got together (in) the Chicago game and we’ve been going good ever since then, creating a lot of offense and yeah, we’re feeling good.”

-Colin Wilson scored his first goal since coming over in a trade with Nashville in the offseason for Colorado.
+Colin Wilson scored his first goal for Colorado since coming over in a trade with Nashville in the offseason.

 It was Colorado’s first win in Denver since trading Matt Duchene to Ottawa on Nov.
 5 the day before leaving for Sweden to face the Senators in the NHL Global Series.